 Types and Styles of Hearing Aids

-Work with an audiologist to figure out which type and style will work best, as well as any special features you need.
-This depends on factors such as:
+Work with an audiologist to figure out which kind of hearing aid will work best for you, as well as any special features you need.
+The right device for you depends on:

 - Your age